 A Self-organised group is often the cheapest way to take part but that is because you will have to organise everything from car hire to registering the group (refer link below).
 A professionally organised group is a great option if you do not do much climbing and are not overly familiar with the three mountains.
 Also, professional mountain guides are usually provided as well to assist.

-Just like my Everest Tips you may think this is a silly point but you will be surprised how many people I have seen over time getting really bad blisters and limping as they did not have enough support in their shoes.
+Just like my Everest Tips, you may think this is a silly point but you will be surprised how many people I have seen over time getting really bad blisters and limping as they did not have enough support in their shoes.

-3: Organise a driver (This applies to self-organised groups)
+Organise a driver (This applies to self-organised groups)

-Organise someone to do all the driving and to wait at the car in case anything happens during the three peaks challenge.
+Organise someone to do all the driving and to wait at the car in case anything happens during the Three Peaks Challenge.
 Do not try to share the driving amongst the group climbing, as you can become fatigued and run the risk of not completing the challenge and worse still crashing.

-Professionally organised groups will have a driver
+- Most professionally organised groups will have a driver provided

-4: Have a bright head-touch
+Have a bright head-touch

 When you are climbing in the middle of the night, your senses can be thrown right out and you could waste valuable time going the incorrect way.
-I have been up Scafell Pike on a number of occasions before the three peaks challenge, I thought I knew the route pretty well but in the middle of the night with a bad head touch my bearings were out of whack.
+I have been up Scafell Pike on a number of occasions before the Three Peaks Challenge, I thought I knew the route pretty well but in the middle of the night with a bad head touch my bearings were out of whack.
 We did not cross the stream when we were supposed to and we ended up losing over an hour trying to find our way back to the correct route.

 If you are not sure, ask at your local outdoor shop for the best head torch.

-5: Keep your group to a minimum size that can be manageable (This applies to self-organise groups)
+Keep your group to a minimum size that can be manageable (This applies to self-organise groups)

 Remember you are only as fast as the last person and you can only go from one mountain to the next, when everyone has arrived back to the car after reaching the summit.
 It can be frustrating getting down and then having to wait around especially when you are on limited time and know it is out of your hands.

-6: Take a change of clothes or top
+Take a change of clothes or top

 You will work up a sweat (some more than others) by the time you reach a summit and get back to the vehicle again.
 Being dry between mountain transfers can make the world of difference of getting a decent rest before the next summit or just generally being comfortable.
 Unfortunately, a pack of Redbull’s smashed in my bag on the plane while on the way up to Scotland to start the challenge.

-7: Carry a small first-aid kit
+Carry a small first-aid kit

 The size of your group and fitness levels will determine a lot where you are going to be placed during the summits.
 For a professionally organised group, usually, there is a guide in front of the fastest person and a guide behind the slowest person.
 However, if you are a self-organised group you will only have each other.
 If something happens you need to be prepared on the mountain.

 Take a small music device like an iPod

 When you need a little push and motivation especially in the middle of the night up to the summit (which is usually Scafell Pike), a bit of music can make the world of difference.
 You do not have to have it in both ears blasting out but a little light music in one ear, while still using your other ear to listen to everything else around you.
 It is even good to help you relax and rest between mountains in the transfer.

 Be prepared Physically

 This is a tough event; people participating should have the necessary fitness.
 You have to remember you are in a group and others are relying on you to make it.
 You need to make sure you train and prepare and if you can familiarise yourself with the three peaks beforehand, I suggest doing so.

 Remember to have fun with it

 If there is anything more you would like to know or want further tips on, please do not hesitate to message me.
-Good luck with the three peaks challenge and enjoy your adventure 🙂
+Good luck with the Three Peaks Challenge and enjoy your adventure 🙂